-YOU’RE PROBABLY FAMILIAR WITH these password requirements: a minimum number of characters, one capital letter and one numeral or symbol.
+YOU’RE PROBABLY FAMILIAR WITH these password requirements: a minimum number of characters, one capital letter and one number or symbol.
 Sounds easy, doesn’t it?
 But don’t take the task of picking your passwords too lightly.

-Those characters serve to protect your privacy in all aspects of your life — emails, social feeds, shopping sites, medical records and, most important, your financial accounts.
-That’s why it’s critically important to choose passwords that cyber criminals will have difficulty cracking.
+Those password characters serve to protect your privacy in all aspects of your life — emails, social feeds, shopping sites, medical records and, most important, your financial accounts.
+It is critically important to choose passwords that cyber criminals will have difficulty cracking.
 Test the strength of your current passwords — and think about how you might bolster them — by asking yourself the following questions.

 Which of these passwords is stronger?
 123456 or photosynthesis?

 Trick question.
 Neither password is strong.
-Simple numerical strings and words found in the dictionary, even ones you don’t normally use in day-to-day conversation, are easily guessed by cyber criminals, who often use complex programs to try every word in the dictionary as they attempt to penetrate accounts.
+Simple numerical strings and words found in the dictionary, even ones you don’t normally use in day-to-day conversation, are easily guessed by cyber criminals, who often use sophisticated programs that include trying every word in the dictionary as they attempt to penetrate accounts.
 Always use a more complex combination of letters, numbers and symbols.

 How many characters are enough?

 Generally, the longer the password, the harder it is to crack, since the number of possibilities increases substantially with each new character added.
 If you know that a password consists of a single lowercase letter, it would take no more than 26 attempts to hit on the correct one.
-Any string of letters that form a single word is also relatively easy to hack — a nine-character all-lowercase English word can be guessed in about a million tries.
-But a 15-character password of lowercase letters (without any numbers or special characters) that do not form a single word has more than 1.6 billion trillion possibilities.1
+Any string of letters that form a single word is also relatively easy to hack — a nine-character all-lowercase English word could be guessed in about a million tries.
+But a 15-character password of lowercase letters (without any numbers or special characters) that do not form a single word has millions of trillions of possibilities.1